john-cd/rust_howto/bk/src/categories/aerospace_drones/_index.md

  Rust Crates:

 - (Sensor-specific crates are common): Often, you'll use crates provided by the sensor manufacturer or community-developed drivers.
-- i2cdev, spidev, serialport: For low-level hardware communication.
+- `i2cdev`, `spidev`, `serialport` for low-level hardware communication.
-- gpsd-client: For interacting with the gpsd daemon (if using a GPS receiver that works with gpsd).
+- `gpsd-client`: For interacting with the gpsd daemon (if using a GPS receiver that works with gpsd).

 Link to Computer Vision & Image Processing